Born2Code-2017/CMYG/README.md

 All the documentation about the project is available into the `Documentation` folder.

-#### Grapichs
+#### Graphics

-You can find the Wireframe, the Visual and a little style guide about our project into the `Graphics` folder.
+You can find the Wireframe, the Visual and a little style guide about our project in the `Graphics` folder.

 #### Pre Release

-Into the folder `CoEvents`, you will found a little versions, let's call it "Pre-Release" in pure HTML5, CSS3 and vanillaJS plus jQuery.
+In the folder `CoEvents`, you will find a little version, let's call it "Pre-Release" in pure HTML5, CSS3 and vanillaJS plus jQuery.

 #### Planning

-The `Planning` folder contain our plannig about the state of the Angular Project since 21 November.
+The `Planning` folder contain our plannigs about the state of the Angular Project since 21 November.

 #### Final Version